 (For detailed information about the different dismissal types, read What Is the Difference Between a Bankruptcy Dismissal and a Discharge?)

 Bankruptcy cases get dismissed for a variety of reasons ranging from intentional misconduct (such as fraud) to simply failing to file the correct forms with the court.
 Below are some of the most common reasons the court might dismiss your bankruptcy case.

 When you complete your bankruptcy papers, you must tell the truth and accurately disclose all of your income, assets, liabilities, and other required financial information.
 Bankruptcy fraud is a serious offense that can result in the loss of your discharge, criminal fines, and incarceration.
-If you lie on your bankruptcy papers or otherwise commit fraud, the court or trustee will typically dismiss your case, deny your discharge, and report you for further investigation.
+If you lie on your bankruptcy papers or otherwise commit fraud, the court will typically dismiss your case, deny your discharge, and report you for further investigation.

 (Find comprehensive information about the means test in Chapter 7 bankruptcy.)

 Bankruptcy law requires all debtors to complete a credit counseling course before filing a case and a debt management course before receiving a discharge.
 When you finish each course, you'll receive a certificate of completion to file with the court.
 If you don't file either certificate promptly, the court will dismiss your case.
 (Learn more in Credit Counseling & Debtor Education Requirements in Bankruptcy.)